Past Scholarship Recipients

 I am a broadcast journalism major and got a job at the radio station on campus (WPGU) as a sports reporter.
 Last year, I covered Illini women's and men's tennis teams.
 It was great!
 Currently, I am covering Illini volleyball and we are ranked 12th in the nation!

 I am involved in Greek life on campus.
 I rushed first semester last year and became a Sigma Kappa.
-Our house is on 3rd and John Street in Champaign and that is where I currently live.
 I absolutely love being Greek and being in a sorority takes up a lot of my time.
 I am currently the assistant to the VP of Scholarship form my house.
 I help keep track of everyone's GPA's and I organize study hours.

 Other than that, I am an AVID Illini fan.
 Last year I was in Orange Krush and cheered our men's basketball team on to many home victories.
 I was also fortunate enought to go on the Orange Krush road trip when we invaded Northwestern and WON!
 This year I am in Orange Krush again and Block I for football.... but I'm a bit disappointed with our team's performance fo far.